1. What is Amplify and Cognito?

-- ➔ Now again run amplify push to push the configured settings in the cloud and amplify will again prompt the changes you are going to make and whether to push the configuration.
+- ➔ Now again, run amplify push to push the configured settings in the cloud, and amplify will again prompt the changes you will make and whether to push the configuration.

 - ➔ This is what our page will look like after modifying the frontend.